 Nests can be stranded or flooded by artificial fluctuations in lake levels.
-Wash generated by motorised water craft can also swamp nests and destroy eggs while the noise can scare adult birds leaving eggs or chicks exposed to the cold or predators.
+Motorised water craft can swamp nests and destroy eggs. and the noise can scare adult birds leaving eggs or chicks exposed to the cold or predators.

-Lake Pearson/Moana Rua in Canterbury has been designated a wildlife refuge to help protect the grebe. is one of the few remaining breeding sites for kamana, and their numbers appear to have remained stable here for several decades.
+Lake Pearson/Moana Rua in Canterbury has been designated a wildlife refuge to help protect the grebe.
+Their numbers appear to have remained stable here for several decades.

 Wildlife refuge status is one of New Zealand’s highest forms of legal protection for terrestrial and aquatic wildlife habitats.
-This designation allows the Minister of Conservation to exercise discretion over permissible activities on the lake and its margins.
+This allows the Minister of Conservation to prohibit or restrict activities on the lake and its margins.

-For instance, there are restrictions on motorised boats on the lake and predator control measures will hopefully allow grebes to increase their numbers in years to come.
+For instance, there are restrictions on motorised boats on the lake and together with predator control measures, this will hopefully allow grebes to increase their numbers in years to come.

 You can help